UPC/ravada/docs/docs/INSTALL.rst

 --

 Ravada has been successfully tested only on Ubuntu 16.10 and 17.04.
 It should also work in recent RedHat based systems.
-Debian jessie has been tried but kvm spice wasn't available there, so it won't work.
+Follow this ``guide <http://disbauxes.upc.es/code/installing-and-using-ravadavdi-on-debian-jessie/>`_ if you prefer Debian Jessie.

 Hardware
 --------